armijnhemel/compliance-scripts/copyright-statements/README.md

 The 'develop' branch is the most up to date and is the branch that should be used.

-This script is license under the GNU GPL 3 license.
+This script is licensed under the GNU GPL 3 license.

 SPDX-Identifier: GPL-3.0-only.